You need to understand that "Soitsfun" is exactly about that!

 - Is it easy to skim & scan - 450 words is great.

 - Is it in a style that is direct, concise and factual

-- Is focused around user needs as an individual, group, or community.
+- Is it focused around user needs as an individual, group, or community.

 1. Understand how readers read on the web